 Are you an instructional coach?
 If so, have you encountered teachers who don’t think they need your services?
-You know, that old, cranky teacher who pulls out the same copy of a lesson plan each year because they’ve “always done it this way;” the teacher who doesn’t jump at every new app or piece of hardware, the teacher who eyerolls when new methods are introduced with excitement?
-Here are some questions, in no particular order, you might want to be ready to answer before you walk into this teacher’s classroom:
+You know, that old, cranky teacher whom you assume pulls out the same copy of a lesson plan each year because they’ve “always done it this way;” the teacher who doesn’t jump at every new app or piece of hardware, the teacher who eyerolls when new methods are introduced with more excitement than practice?
+Before you make assumptions about why that teacher is resistant, here are some questions, in no particular order, you might want to be ready to answer before you walk into this teacher’s classroom:

 Today, I read this article from the Washington Post.
 The author’s opinions of STEM are interesting.
 The connection to STEM as I know it is pretty broad.
 Some claims are backed up with evidence, some simply reinforce his stance on a liberal education for all.

 The author made some great points.
 I read with interest.
 The twelfth paragraph really jumped out at me.

 “No matter how strong your math and science skills are, you still need to know how to learn, think and even write.
 Jeff Bezos, the founder of Amazon (and the owner of this newspaper), insists that his senior executives write memos, often as long as six printed pages, and begins senior-management meetings with a period of quiet time, sometimes as long as 30 minutes, while everyone reads the “narratives” to themselves and makes notes on them.
 In an interview with Fortune’s Adam Lashinsky, Bezos said: “Full sentences are harder to write.
 They have verbs.
 The paragraphs have topic sentences.
 There is no way to write a six-page, narratively structured memo and not have clear thinking.”

 I field-tested the National Board v3.0 AYA Science Constructed Response and Selected Response Assessment Center components.
 I was then invited to the Item Review, to happen here: